writethedocs/www/docs/origin-story.rst

 we had our first meeting of documentarians (I refer to them collectively as "the Erics").

-    There exists a tribe of documentarians in the world.
+    There exists a group of documentarians in the world.
 Up until this point, they haven’t had a central place to meet each other, and coalesce into a community.
 We are providing the space to allow this to happen, both in person and online.